lefodor/peoplecounter/README.md

    loads positive and negative image files from specified folders and fits SVM model on HOG features output is detectionoutput.yml used by the other programs
 * hogtestimg
-   test fitted model on single image specified in 1st argument
+   test fitted model on single image specified in 1st argument, example command line call:
-   example command line call: $ ./hogtestimg "../testimg.jpeg"
+   $ ./hogtestimg "../testimg.jpeg"
 * hogteststream
    test fitted model with videos stream from webcam